Here are the different types of business ownership for small business owners

 What’s a limited liability company?

-A limited liability company (usually shortened to LLC) is a hugely popular small business structure which can help protect you—the business owner—from being personally liable for your business.
+A limited liability company (usually shortened to LLC) is a hugely popular small business structure that can help protect you—the business owner—from being personally liable for your business.
 An LLC combines elements of sole proprietorship, partnership, and corporation structures, and you can start one on your own or with other people (called LLC members).

 What are the advantages of a limited liability company?

-- Tax flexibility—Like a sole proprietorship, an LLC allows you to pass profits and losses directly to your personal income.
+- Tax flexibility.
+Like a sole proprietorship, an LLC allows you to pass profits and losses directly to your personal income.
 But if you’d prefer to pay taxes like a corporation, an LLC allows you to do that, too.

 g.
 Business Entities Summary